 The Sermon of the Year was launched in 2016 by London School of Theology and Preach magazine, with the hope that it would encourage debate and reflection on the craft of preaching.

-Last year’s winner, Lydia Lee, is a retired secondary school teacher and her winning sermon was the first she’d ever preached.
-The judges were impressed by her personal and profound take on the competition’s theme, ‘Be Set Free,’ and enjoyed her poised yet vulnerable delivery.
+Last year’s winner, Lydia Lee, is now studying at LST and has been serving as Student Body President.
+Her winning sermon impressed the judges and audience with her personal and profound take on the competition’s theme, ‘Be Set Free,’ and enjoyed her poised yet vulnerable delivery.

 The winner of Sermon of the Year 2019 is able to gift their year’s free tuition to another UK resident if they wish and the runner up prize is either 50% off a year’s study or a £250 voucher to spend on resources.
 The top 10 sermons submitted have been published in a book and previous Sermon of the Year books can be purchased from CPO.org.uk for £5.